 You can create a blog by installing software on a web server and configuring it.
 That is what I did to create the Plus Edition version of this newsletter at http://www.eogn.com/wp.
 However, that is probably the most difficult option of all, so I would suggest you first host your blog on someone else’s server.
 After all, why not let them do all the work?

 The other thing I wish to stress about blogs is a bit difficult to describe.
 It is the feeling of self-satisfaction you achieve when you are able to share your ideas and concerns with the world.
-Whether you have an audience of a dozen or of several thousand readers, publishing is a great method of helping others while simultaneously achieving a feeling that you did something good.
+Whether you have an audience of a dozen or of several thousand readers, publishing is a great method of helping others while simultaneously achieving a feeling that you did something good for the genealogy community.